 01. Do great work(opens in new tab)

-It’s likely that it’s a sparkling resume or design portfolio that got you the internship in the first place, but making superb, technically proficient, and beautiful work doesn’t stop when art school ends and your portfolio is done.
-It goes without saying, but it has to continue during the placement itself.
+It’s likely that it’s a sparkling resume (opens in new tab) or design portfolio that got you the internship in the first place, but making superb, technically proficient, and beautiful work doesn’t stop when art school ends and your portfolio is done.
+It has to continue during the placement itself.

 02. Be respectful(opens in new tab)

 "As a small team it’s essential that everyone likes and respects each other.
-I don’t want to spend eight hours a day with people who annoy me,” says Jamie Ellul, founder of Bath-based Supple Studio and formerly of London’s Magpie.
+I don’t want to spend eight hours a day with people who annoy me,” says Jamie Ellul (opens in new tab), founder of Bath-based Supple Studio (opens in new tab).
 He warns against slagging off other design agencies that you might have previously interned at.
 “It’s a very small world – we all know each other,” he says.

 Wolff Olins' Haigh adds: “Others will notice how well you respect the people and space around you, as well as the responsibilities you've been given.”